 - Who are at risk of cardiovascular disease.

-There is debate regarding the dose of prometrium that is required to “protect” the uterus.
-A dose of 200mg is taken as 2 x Prometrium capsules at night.
+There is debate regarding the dose of micronised progestogen that is required to “protect” the uterus.
+A dose of 200mg is taken as 2 x 100mg capsules at night.
 A lower 100mg dose may be considered with lower doses of oestrogen.

 ®Tibolone is a synthetic ‘progestin’ that has similar hormonal effects to HRT.

-A newer medication called ®Duavive is a ’tissue-selective oestrogen complex’ which allows the uterus to be protected without taking a progestogen.
-This can be helpful for women who experience side effects of progestogens.
+A new class of medication is called a ’tissue-selective oestrogen complex’ and allows the uterus to be protected without taking a progestogen.
+This can be helpful for women who experience side effects of progestogens, for example who experience breast tenderness.

 How and when is MHT Stopped?